Can you have more than one credit card?

 How many credit cards can I have?

-The advantages of multiple credit cards
+Advantages of having multiple credit cards

-The disadvantages of multiple credit cards:
+Disadvantages of having multiple credit cards

 How many credit cards should I have?